-1.3 RESERVED MATTERS
+1.3 Reserved Matters

 SBS Transit has adopted clear, established and documented internal guidelines for matters which require the Board's approval.
-Under these guidelines, Board approval is required with regard to matters such as acquisition of business, disposal of or change in equity interests in existing subsidiary/associate, investment in financial instruments, tender for business above the prescribed limits, assessing and approving key business decisions, funding and investment initiatives and other corporate actions, including approval of the financial authority limits, annual budget and capital expenditure and the release of financial results to the SGX-ST via SGXNET.
+Under these guidelines, Board approval is required with regard to matters such as acquisition of business, disposal of or change in equity interests in an existing subsidiary/associate, investment in financial instruments, tender for business, assessing and approving key business decisions, funding and investment initiatives and other corporate actions.
+The Board also approves the financial authority limits, annual budget and capital expenditure and the release of financial results to the SGX-ST via SGXNET.
 In addition, the acceptance of credit facilities from banks, the establishment of capital market programmes and the issuance of debt instruments also require the approval of the Board.

-The Board periodically reviews the adequacy and effectiveness of internal controls, risk management and financial authority limits to ensure that while there is delegation of authority, there are sufficient checks and balances in place to monitor compliance with delegated limits.
+The Board periodically reviews the adequacy and effectiveness of internal controls, risk management and financial authority limits to ensure that while there is delegation of authority and empowerment, there are sufficient checks and balances in place to monitor compliance with delegated limits.